glycerine/idem/README.md

-# idem.Halter
+idem: idempotently closable channels for halting goroutines
+====

-idem.Halter supports a common pattern for halting goroutines in Go.
+Package idem supports a common pattern for halting goroutines in Go.

-The test file halter_test.go is fairly self explanatory.
+The implementation in halter.go is fairly self explanatory.

+The test file halter_test.go has lots of examples.

 The summary is: Halter is used for shutting down goroutines, and waiting until they